privatenumber/hirok.io/pages/posts/avoid-npm-link.md

 If the environment has multiple Node.js versions through a manager like [nvm](http://nvm.sh/), each version of Node.js has its own global package registry.
 Lookups will fail if the same version is not used.

-Check to see that the global package registry is scoped to the Node.js version:
+Check to see that the global package registry is scoped to the Node.js version.
+If the Node.js version is in the path, that means the global package registry is scoped.

 <TerminalWindow>